mconlon17/vivo-etl/README.md

 # vivo-etl
-Experiments with data ingest from CSV and JSON to VIVO
+Experiments with data ingest from CSV and JSON to current VIVO and to the new VIVO ontologies.

 # The Approach